-After the first step, EECF has the view current status of the network more specifically it know the energy-related and load information of the UPFs in the network; it knows the UP paths of (a subset of) PDU sessions in the network and it also know the operator's objective for the energy.
+After the first step, based on the collected information, EECF has the view current status of the network, more specifically it knows the energy-related and load information of the UPFs in the network; it knows the UP paths of (a subset of) PDU sessions in the network and it also knows the operator's objective for the energy.
 In the second step, using the information obtained in the first step, EECF derive optimized UP paths for the PDU sessions.
-This is the internal logic of the EECF; but it can be seen as a optimization problem that EECF should find a suitable path for PDU sessions in such a way that the energy consumed by UPFs optimizes the operator's goal.
+This is the internal logic of the EECF; but it can be seen as an optimization problem that EECF should find a suitable UP paths for a subset of PDU sessions in such a way that the energy consumed by UPFs for handling the traffic of the PDU session on the adjusted UP paths optimizes the operator's goal.
 The criteria that the EECF takes into account in the UP path adjustment is determined by operator's policy (obtained in the first step) e.g. minimize energy consumption via shutting down as much as possible UPFs or maximizing renewable energy consumption ratio via routing traffic through the UPFs that (partially) powered on by renewable energy sources.
 So, these UP paths are computed in such a way that steering N9 traffic through the paths optimizes the operator's energy goal.
-The outcomes of this optimization process are 1) a set of PDU sessions that need to be rerouted, 2) UP path of the PDU sessions.
+More specifically, EECF assesses each UP path adjustment scenario by obtaining the total score of the scenario via computing/estimating the various energy-related criteria of the scenario and corresponding score of the metric determined in the operator's policy.
+The outcomes of this optimization process are 1) a set of the target PDU sessions that need to be rerouted, 2) UP path of the PDU sessions where multiple PDU sessions may share the same UP path.

 NOTE 1: Whether all or subset of PDU sessions are considered for the UP path adjustment and the solution to compute paths to optimize the operator's policy are the internal logic of the EECF.

+The outcome of the optimization process may indicate that new/updated UP paths are needed to be established in the network to steer the traffic of the target PDU sessions.
 Currently it is possible to configure N6 traffic steering policies in the SMF, following a similar concept, in the third step, EECF configure the N9 traffic steering paths in SMF; in this process, a traffic steering policy ID is assigned for each path.
 This policy ID and the corresponding path are configured in the SMF.

-In the fourth step, similar to the AF influence on traffic routing, EECF asks PCF to update PCC rules according to the optimized N9 traffic steering policies.
-In this request, EECF specifies the target traffic (i.e. the PDU sessions) that wants to influence their routing moreover, it also specifies the corresponding traffic steering policy ID (both the information is the outcome of the optimization process).
-Then PCF, based on this request and considering other configurations, derives PCC rules including the N9 traffic steering information and shares them with the SMF.
+In the fourth step, similar to the AF influence on traffic routing, EECF asks PCF to update PCC rules for the target PDU sessions determined in the first step, according to the optimized N9 traffic steering policies.
+In this request, EECF specifies the target PDU sessions that wants to influence their UP path routing; moreover, it also specifies the corresponding traffic steering policy ID (both the information is the outcome of the optimization process).
+Then PCF, based on this request and considering other configurations, derives PCC rules which are extended to include the N9 traffic steering information, and shares them with the SMF.
 The extended PCC rules may specify which N9 traffic steering policy should be applied for the specified traffic.
 For this purpose, the PCC rule content is extended to include the N9 traffic steering policy ID (which has already been configured in the SMF in the previous step).
 It should be noted that EECF is responsible for identifying the PDUs to be rerouted and their corresponding paths and the information is given as inputs to PCF to update the PCC rules.